-More floor barriers erected along Severn amid high river levels
+More flood barriers erected along Severn amid high river levels

 - Published